Yvon Duhamel: Early racing in Quebec

-Duhamel was born in Montreal, Canada where he became an avid bicyclist and established a small bicycle repair shop in his older brother's service station when he was only 13-years-old.
+Duhamel was born in Montreal, Canada where he became an avid bicyclist and established a small bicycle repair shop in his older brother's service station when he was 13 years old.
 At the age of 15, he bought his first motorcycle, a 500cc Triumph T-100.
 In 1957, when Duhamel was 17, he began ice racing and the following year he began dirt track racing.
-He stood only tall and weighed 125 lb which gave him an advantage when racing against heavier competitors.
+He stood tall and weighed 125 lb, which gave him an advantage when racing against heavier competitors.
 Using borrowed riding gear, he finished second in his first dirt track race in Quebec.
-By 1959, his impressive results earned him the sponsorship of local motorcycle dealer George Davis, who provided him with a BSA Gold Star for dirt track and road racing, and CZ and Jawa machines for motocross and ice racing.
+By 1959, his racing results earned him the sponsorship of local motorcycle dealer George Davis, who provided him with a BSA Gold Star for dirt track and road racing, and CZ and Jawa machines for motocross and ice racing.
 He supported his racing activities by working 18-hour days at his brother's service station.

 Duhamel won the Canadian Motorcycle Association's prestigious White Memorial Trophy given to the best performance by a Canadian rider in all racing disciplines six times (1961-1962, 1965-1968).
 He won the CMA 500cc senior championship in 1961 and 1962, then won the CMA 250cc expert championship in 1964.
 In dirt track racing he was ranked the top rider in 1963 and then from 1965 to 1968.
 In motocross racing, he was the top ranked CMA rider in 1965 and 1966.
 In 1967, he won the CMA road racing championship.